samith95/OffersManagementAPI/README.md

 	"currencyCode":"currency code of the price e.g. USD", "createdOn":"date on which the offer was created", "daysValidFor":"days the offer is valid for",
-	"status":"defines what the status of the offer is e.g. valid, expired or cancelled" }
+	"status":"defines what the status of the offer is i.e. valid, expired or cancelled" }
 ```